 The workgroup seeks to improve reproductive and sexual healthcare services across the variety of spaces through which people access care.
 Most people access reproductive and sexual healthcare through outpatient or inpatient healthcare facilities for the services discussed.
 However, people also access healthcare services through the criminal justice system.
-Those who are Black, Indigenous, and/or Hispanic are show disproportionally high rates of incarceration in Washington as well as in other states.
-Those who are incarcerated often face unique barriers to high-quality reproductive and sexual health services including but not limited to cancer screenings, prenatal care, and in some cases being shackled while giving birth.
+Those who are Black, Indigenous, and/or Hispanic show disproportionally high rates of incarceration as well as higher levels of policing, arrest, more severe sentencing in Washington as well as in other states.1819 Those who are incarcerated often face unique barriers to high-quality reproductive and sexual health services including but not limited to cancer screenings, prenatal care, and in some cases being shackled while giving birth.
 The American College of Obstructions and Gynecologists outlines recommendations for this population in their Reproductive Healthcare for Incarcerated Women and Adolescent Females that are adapted later in this report.

 Differences in population disease burden, needs, and resilience necessitate different clinical services and care.
-Building from an equity framework, the workgroup seeks to base changes in a targeted universalism approach, universal goals of high-quality, evidence-informed sexual and reproductive healthcare pursued by targeted interventions for populations more likely to experiences disparities. dentifying disparities by population group is therefore important to direct targeted interventions and monitor change and the workgroup urges better collection of data on an individual's race and ethnicity in order to find and intervene disparities more accurately.
+Building from an equity framework, the workgroup seeks to base changes in a targeted universalism approach, universal goals of high-quality, evidence-informed sexual and reproductive healthcare pursued by targeted interventions for populations more likely to experiences disparities.20 Identifying disparities by population group is therefore important to direct targeted interventions and monitor change and the workgroup urges better collection of data on an individual's race and ethnicity in order to find and intervene disparities more accurately.